MicroStrategy/rest-api-docs/docs/common-workflows/manage-metric-objects/retrieve-a-metrics-definition.md

 :::info

-Obtain the authorization token needed to execute the request using [`POST /api/auth/login`](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).
+Obtain the authorization token needed to execute the request using [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).

-Obtain the project ID from [`GET /api/projects`](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/getProjects_1).
+Obtain the project ID from [GET /api/projects](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/getProjects_1).

 :::

-Retrieve the definition of the specified metric within a changeset using [`GET /api/model/metrics/{metricId}`](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Metrics/ms-getMetricDetails).
+Retrieve the definition of the specified metric within a changeset using [GET /api/model/metrics/{metricId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Metrics/ms-getMetricDetails).

 The response can change based on the request parameters provided by the caller.
 Use the following parameters: